AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/charger-automation.md

 2. The charger does its charging thing.
 3. The <ItemLink id="import_bus" /> on the green subnet pulls the result out of the charger and attempts to store it in [network storage](../ae2-mechanics/import-export-storage.md).
-4. The only storage on the green subnet is the <ItemLink id="storage_bus" />, which stores the resulting items in the pattern provider, returning them to the network.
+4. The only storage on the green subnet is the <ItemLink id="storage_bus" />, which stores the resulting items in the pattern provider, returning them to the main network.